 When this concept is applied to the AirFloor system, the AirFloor system functions as part radiant, part forced-air systems.
 The radiantly heated floor acts to increase the operative temperature while the lower diffuser discharge temperature decreases the infiltration rate when compared to a conventional forced air heating system.
-Consequently, a plausible argument can be made that the Airfloor system creates a more thermally comfortable environment because (1) it acts to increase the operative temperature and (2) acts to maintain a comfortable relative humidity level.
-The second aspect of the AirFloor system when compared to a conventional forced-air heating system is that the temperature of the air exiting the diffuser is significantly lower for the AirFloor system.
-This lower temperature is due to the transfer of heat from the heated air through the AirFloor system as radiant energy.
+Consequently, a plausible argument can be made that the Airfloor system creates a more thermally comfortable environment because (1) it acts to increase the operative temperature does a conventional forced air heating system compared to a conventional forced are the operative to a conventional forced are the operative temperature and (2) acts to maintain a comfortable relative humidity level.
+The second aspect of the AirFloor system when compared to a conventional forced-air heating system is that the temperature of the air exiting the diffuser is significantly lower for the AirFloor system as radiant energy.
 The ultimate impact on the room occupants is a higher, more comfortable, relative humidity of the air exiting the diffuser.